nathanwangly/nathanwangly.github.io/_posts/2026-02-14-parknride-tracker.md

 ## Step 5: Automate the process

-The final step was to automate Steps 1-4 so that data would accumulate on its own and the predictions would become more accurate over time.
+The final step was to automate the pipeline so that data would accumulate on its own and the predictions would become more accurate over time.

 To automate things, I used a combination of Cron-job.org and Github Actions.